DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 strategic.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_16]

 Uncertainty plays a role in building trust in intimacy.
-Toma and Hancock’s further study investigated whether deceptions in online dating profiles match what daters write about themselves in the text part of the profile.
-Computerized analyses found that deceptions showed themselves through linguistic cues pertaining to liars’ emotions and liars’ strategic efforts to manage their self-presentations.
+Toma and Hancock's further study investigated whether deceptions in online dating profiles match what daters write about themselves in the text part of the profile.
+Computerized analyses found that deceptions showed themselves through linguistic cues pertaining to liars' emotions and liars' strategic efforts to manage their self-presentations.
 The findings add to the research base on deception, media, and self-presentation, and also show how writing style influences perceived trustworthiness.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_17]